panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

    uniform float osg_FrameTime;
    // The time elapsed since the previous frame. uniform float osg_DeltaFrameTime;
-   // New in 1.10.0.
-Contains the number of frames elapsed since program start. uniform int osg_FrameNumber;

    // New in 1.9.1.
 If hardware skinning is enabled, this contains the transform
    // of each joint.
 Superfluous array entries will contain the identity matrix. uniform mat4 p3d_TransformTable[...];

-   // New in 1.10.
-Contains information for each non-ambient light.
-   // May also be used to access a light passed as a shader input. uniform struct p3d_LightSourceParameters {
-     // Primary light color.
-     vec4 color;

-     // Light color broken up into components, for compatibility with legacy
-     // shaders.
-These are now deprecated.
-     vec4 ambient;
-     vec4 diffuse;
-     vec4 specular;

-     // View-space position.
-If w=0, this is a directional light, with the xyz
-     // being -direction.
-     vec4 position;

-     // Spotlight-only settings
-     vec3 spotDirection;
-     float spotExponent;
-     float spotCutoff;
-     float spotCosCutoff;

-     // Individual attenuation constants
-     float constantAttenuation;
-     float linearAttenuation;
-     float quadraticAttenuation;

-     // constant, linear, quadratic attenuation in one vector vec3 attenuation;

-     // Shadow map for this light source sampler2DShadow shadowMap;

-     // Transforms view-space coordinates to shadow map coordinates mat4 shadowViewMatrix;
-   } p3d_LightSource[...];

-   // New in 1.10.
-Contains fog state. uniform struct p3d_FogParameters {
-     vec4 color;
-     float density;
-     float start;
-     float end;
-     float scale; // 1.0 / (end - start)
-   } p3d_Fog;

 Besides these predefined uniform inputs, it is possible to use most of the types available in GLSL in conjunction with ``set_shader_input()`` to pass custom